BaptisteContreras/PHP-Taint-Checker/README.md

 It's a POC of a tool to try to detect tainted variables.

-For the moment, this very first version try to detect when a value is fetched from the `Symfony\Component\HttpFoundation\Request` object using the `get()` method.
+For the moment, this very first version tries to detect when a value is fetched from the `Symfony\Component\HttpFoundation\Request` object using the `get()` method.
 All subsequent assignations using this variable (or a tainted one) is also considered tainted.

 In our case, a "tainted variable" is a variable controlled by the user.
-It's important to sanitize and validate them well, to prevent a malicious user from manipulate it to harm your application.
+It's important to sanitize and validate them well, to prevent a malicious user from manipulating them to harm your application.

 The analysis works in 4 steps: